umirom/linux-server-configuration/README.md

 ````
 ## 15. Create Virtual Host File and enable it

-Create a new conf-file for the application inside /etc/apache2/sites-available
+*Create a new .conf-file for the application inside /etc/apache2/sites-available*

 ``$ sudo nano /etc/apache2/sites-available/catalog.conf``

-Add code to the catalog.conf file and verify that ServerName, ServerAdmin and all indicated paths are correct:
+*Add code to the catalog.conf file and verify that ServerName, ServerAdmin and all indicated paths are correct:*

 ````
 <VirtualHost *:80>